Range 4 is a Precision Fire range with shooting positions from 100 yards to 1,000 yards.

 - Consider a steel target until you become comfortable with the dynamics of long range.
 Steel offers auditory feedback and you can see hits on painted steel at 1,000

-- Ensure your rifle is pre-sighted/zeroed to, for example, 100 yards.
-That allows us to work up a ballistic solution to get you on target
+- Ensure your rifle is pre-sighted / zeroed to 100 yards.
+That allows us to work up a ballistic solution to get you on target at distance

-- Consider the capabilities of your optic - a .308 round at 1,000 needs about 28-32 MOA, so your optic needs that much available travel to get on target
+- Consider the capabilities of your optic - a .308 round at 1,000 needs about 40 MOA of travel (12 MILS), so your turret needs that much available travel to get on target

 - Bring something to lay on like a shooting mat or blanket as there are lots of small bugs.
 Many people bring a small tarp and lay their shooting mat on top